CBM1014/ubuntu-raspi-arm64/README.md

 You can star this repo in order to let me know that there is a persion still look forward to this project, it will make me working harder on it <3

 # ubuntu-raspi-arm64
-It's a project which helps you to build Ubuntu18.04 for raspberrypi 3b+.
+It's a project which helps you to build Ubuntu 18.04 for raspberrypi 3b+.

-Notice: only raspberrypi 3b+ can use arm64 system.
+Notice: only raspberrypi 3b or newer version can use arm64 system.
 Don't build this system for older raspberrypi, it will spoil your time.

 Introduction
 ---